caracal-pipeline/caracal-docs/sphinx/manual/workers/prep/index.rst

 **manage_flags**
 --------------------------------------------------

-  Manage flags
+  Manage flags.

   **enable**

     *bool*, *optional*, *default = True*

-    Enable this segment
+    Enable the 'manage_flags' segment.

   **mode**

     *{"legacy", "restore"}*, *optional*, *default = legacy*

-    Manage flag mode.
-With mode = 'legacy', if the 'caracal_legacy' flag version does not yet exist, save the current FLAG column as the 'caracal_legacy flag version; else restore the 'caracal_legacy' flag version and delete all flag versions created after it.
-With mode = 'restore', restore flags from the flag version specified by 'version' below, and delete all flag versions created after that version.
+    Mode for managing flags.
+If set to 'legacy', save the current FLAG column as a 'caracal_legacy' flag version if a flag version with that name does not exisy yet; else restore the 'caracal_legacy' flag version and delete all flag versions created after it.
+If set to 'restore', restore flags from the flag version specified by 'version' below, and delete all flag versions created after that version.

   **version**

     *str*, *optional*, *default = auto*

-    Flag version to restore.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+    Name of the flag version to restore.
+If set to 'auto', rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.